vlovsky/DataVecSL/README.md

 DataVec Scripting Language
 ==========================

-!!!Warning: project is in the research state and must no be used for production purposes.!!!
+!!!Warning: this project is in the research state and must no be used for production purposes!!!

-Proof of technical concept to wrap DL4J DataVec component into data manipulation DSL
+DataVecSL is a Proof of technical concept to wrap DL4J DataVec component into data manipulation DSL
 ---

 ## Build and Run